Many Men Get To a Point In Their Life Where They Say "It's Not Sustainable"

 Here I find many men have high internally driven expectations of themselves; they demand high performance.
 They may describe themselves as “a perfectionist” “driven” “a type-a personality” or “a workaholic.”

 The result after following this pattern of striving for success for 15-30 years, is that at the age of 35-50, they’re in a high-level role - manager, senior, associate, executive, director, CEO or on a board.
-This has given them power, influence, prestige, admiration, importance, superiority and credibility.
+This has given them power, influence, prestige, reputation, respect, importance, superiority and credibility.
 By all accounts they have a successful professional career.

 Climbing the career ladder (A) provides the lifestyle (B).